 In addition, we are driven to provide deeply personal client care, focusing on what a successful outcome means to you and then helping you achieve it.

-As members of Resolution, a group of 6,500 family solicitors nationwide, our family law solicitors, led by Rakhi Singal, believe that alternative dispute resolution methods, such as mediation and round-table negotiation provide the best, long-lasting outcome for families.
+Our family law solicitors, led by Rakhi Singal, believe that alternative dispute resolution methods, such as mediation and round-table negotiation provide the best, long-lasting outcome for families.

 By leveraging peaceful and non-confrontational negotiation methods when working out how a pension should be divided, couples can reduce the overall stress and emotional upheaval experienced during separation and make decisions that are rational and are in the best interests of everyone.